 A few ways you can get involved include tracking and monitoring animals, feeding animals, coordinating visitors in reserves, accompanying guides on night patrols, assisting with hatchery duties, and much more.
 Depending on the program you sign up for, you may need to have background experience in your project area.

 Animal volunteer programs abroad are currently available in Costa Rica - Working with the Sea Turtles, South Africa - working with the vervet monkeys, Big Five conservation Big Cat Volunteering and Great White Shark conservation in South Africa.
-Elephant Care programs are available in South Africa..
+Elephant Care programs are available in Thailand and South Africa.

 Volunteer in Costa Rica to save sea turtles in this paradisiac community on the Caribbean cost of Costa Rica is a wonderful opportunity to help protect these endangered species.
 You will see giant female sea turtles nesting on the beach and baby turtles crawling out of their nests in the sand towards the ocean.
 It is an exciting opportunity to help a town that relies on its sea turtle population and to contribute to the growth and success of this grassroots conservation project.

 I had a fantastic time in Costa Rica with the turtles and I met many people and created memories I will never forget.
 I definitely recommend Iko Poran and the Sea Turtle experience in Costa Rica and I cannot wait until I volunteer with them again.
 Pura Vida!

 – Paige, 19 years old, Costa Rica